 "...It's not about our analysis, or finding a preponderance of evidence...It's about our response""

 "Justified or not, fact-based or not, 'our response' is what matters.
-As to "evidence", the bar was set so low that the word itself almost didn't apply."
+As to 'evidence', the bar was set so low that the word itself almost didn't apply.
 If there was even a one percent chance of terrorists getting a weapon of mass destruction- and there has been a small probability of such an occurrence for some time -- the United States must now act as if it were a certainty.
-This was a mandate of extraordinary breadth...
+This was a mandate of extraordinary breadth..."

-Cheney's new US policy direction meant commitments from citizens and libraries as well as all levels of government -- the the CIA, the Army, the NSA, the Treasury.
-The costs were stupendous.
+As Suskind wrote, Cheney set an incredibly low bar for completely turning around U.S. policy.
+Cheney's new doctrine meant extreme commitments from everyone, citizens, police, libraries, and at all levels of government -- the CIA, the Army, the NSA, the Treasury.
+The costs of this national commitment were stupendous.
 As Suskind wrote:

 "all parties took a vow of sorts on Sept.
 12...vowed to work each day and every night...They'd stop at nothing...Global accords on everything from greenhouse gases to international courts...now were seen as constraints...Such agreements were for lesser countries.
 They were to be shaken off...